JanZrimec/DNA_strand_pairing_BorS/README.md

 The BorS procedure tested all interactions between pairs of sequences that were determined as the most stable structural variants of the DNA with a lower dissociation energy.
 The following structural characteristics were determined: (i) the dissociation energy of DNA (dG), (ii) the entalpy (dH) and entropy (dS), (iii) the proportion of the number of base pairs with respect to length sequence (bp) (iv) of the average number of nucleotides in loops, which surround the base pairs, depending on the size of the area of overlap of the two sequences (loop), and (v) the average number of free nucleotides in both chains hanging outside the structure (dang).

+An additional Needleman Wunsch (NW) global alingment implementation was added.
 The functions were tested in Matlab and Octave.

 Use: